-The mouse and human genome references have revolutionized biomedical research, and facilitated many advances in studies of transcription, epigenetics, genetic variation, evolution and cancer.
-However, while both assemblies are of very high quality, they still contain fragments that have not been localized to specific chromosomes, and large regions (typically flanked by unbridged gaps) that are incorrectly oriented with respect to adjacent scaffolds.
-These features highlight the difficulty in finishing genome maps, with typically repetitive or degenerate regions preventing robust overlapping/contiguous sequence across the length of the chromosome.
-As methods improve, assemblies themselves evolve over time as sequences are added, gaps are closed and errors resolved.
-For example, in the 13 years from the first public release of the complete human genome sequence (NCBI33) to the current assembly (GRCh38), the total number of represented nucleotides has only increased 2.79 % (82.27 Mb).
+Copyright: © 2021 by the authors.
+Licensee MDPI, Basel, Switzerland.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).
+For example, in the 13 years from the first public release of the complete human genome sequence (NCBI33) [6] to the current assembly (GRCh38), the total number of represented nucleotides has only increased 2.79% (82.27 Mb).
 While the change in genomic content between these two builds appears relatively modest, the change in the organization of the sequence has been dramatic.
-Regions with unknown local order and orientation have been corrected and placed, and incorrectly merged artefacts such as pseudo-duplications, misorientations and chimeras have been repaired.
+Regions with unknown local order and orientation have been corrected and placed, and incorrectly merged artefacts such as pseudo-duplications, misorientations, and chimeras have been repaired.
 Correctly arranging available sequence data is therefore as important as uncovering new sequences in the process of improving genome references.
 Indeed, much of the drive to discover additional sequences revolves around the need to physically connect and orient contigs and scaffolds within the assembly, which is especially challenging within tracks of repetitive DNA.
-The methods involved in gap resolution and reorientation typically involve deeper sequencing of genomic DNA or BAC libraries, but often also rely on novel methods such as optical mapping and long-read sequencing technologies.
-Recent studies have shown that improvements to optical mapping (termed whole-genome mapping) can facilitate de novo genome assemblies when used in conjunction with massively parallel sequencing.
+The methods involved in gap resolution and reorientation typically involve deeper sequencing of genomic DNA or Bacterial Artificial Chromosome libraries [7], but often also rely on novel methods such as optical mapping [8,9] and long-read sequencing technologies [10-13].
+Recent studies have shown that improvements to optical mapping (termed whole-genome mapping) can facilitate de novo genome assemblies when used in conjunction with massively parallel sequencing (MPS) [8].
 This method involves creating scaffolds from sequencing libraries of genomic DNA and fosmid clones, followed by whole-genome mapping to match sequence patterns between contigs, generating super-scaffolds.
-While whole-genome mapping reduces the misorientation errors and can place scaffolds over a relative large distance, it is still mainly used as a verification tool, rather than the primary line of evidence used to produce chromosome-level genome references.
-With the increased availability and affordability of massively parallel sequencing (MPS) technologies, there have been efforts to build de novo assemblies from short read data.
-Ancillary methods to validate and expand these assembles are becoming increasingly important in this endeavor, as many of MPS assemblies show a marked reduction in quality and are dependent on the type of aligners used.
+While whole-genome mapping reduces the misorientation errors and can place scaffolds over a relatively large distance, it is still mainly used as a verification tool, rather than the primary line of evidence used to produce chromosome-level genome references.
+With the increased availability and affordability of MPS technologies, there have been efforts to build de novo assemblies from short read data.
+Ancillary methods to validate and expand these assembles are becoming increasingly important in this endeavor, as many MPS assemblies show a marked reduction in quality and are dependent on the type of aligners used [14].
 Given the relatively short sequence identity available to build contigs from MPS data, any nucleotide ambiguities can impact the alignment and affect the resulting assembly.
-Therefore, methods to detect incorrectly aligned scaffolds, to aid in creating the assembly and to provide secondary verification of the assembly are important to improve these strategies.
-Long read approaches resolve some of the ambiguity in joining overlapping reads into contigs, but suffer from a higher nucleotide error rate that can mask overlapping regions between contiguous sequence, and still only cover a local region rather than the whole chromosome.
+Therefore, methods to detect incorrectly aligned scaffolds, to aid in creating the assembly, and to provide secondary verification of the assembly are important to improve these strategies.
+Long read approaches resolve some of the ambiguity in joining overlapping reads into contigs [15] but suffer from a higher nucleotide error rate that can mask overlapping regions between contiguous sequence, and still only cover a local region rather than the whole chromosome.